 The clay boss did a nice job of distributing the clay evenly on the wheel, without pushing it too hard.
 In some cases, we had to apply some extra pressure in order to get a smooth throw but we were able to do this safely without causing excessive vibrations or wobbling.
 The same was true of changing direction of the machine.

 All in all, this is a sturdy machine that requires minimal maintenance.
-It’s not the easiest to use but if you are looking for something that’s a solid piece of equipment, this is a good choice.
+It’s not the easiest to use (you can also check our review of Speedball Artista pottery wheel) but if you are looking for something that’s a solid piece of equipment, this is a good choice.
 It offers solid performance, durability, and a reasonable price point.